BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 _Developer_ agrees to bill _Blockchain Commons_ for each payment due under the agreement according to _Blockchain Commons_' billing instructions on the _Work Order_.

-## Cover General Expenses
+## Cover Expenses

-_Developer_ agrees to pay for all equipment, licenses, and services needed to develop open software, generally.
+_Developer_ agrees to pay for all equipment, licenses, and services needed to do the work.
 For example, _Developer_ agrees to provide their own computer, operating system, development environment, and Internet access.

 ## Return Loaned Equipment